QuentinRa/blog.quentinra.dev/proj/project-management/index.md

 ## Organize your project

-You would usually write a GanTT project to organize your tasks, even in a Agile-project (through it will have less content).
+You would usually write a GanTT project to organize your tasks, even in a Agile-project (though it will have less content).

 * [Writing your Gantt for Specs](tools/gantt.md)